Our Biggest Questions After the 'Stranger Things' Season 2 Finale

 2. What's with the monster in the Upside Down version of the school?

-If our hero Eleven acing her gate closing mission like she aced her MTV punk aesthetics, the season's eerie final shot set up a future where the monster will still be out to get everyone.
+If our hero Eleven aced her gate closing mission like she aced her MTV punk aesthetics, the season's eerie final shot still set up a future where the monster will still be out to get everyone.
 Why though?
 Is it after Eleven?
 Is it mad some of its soldiers have been killed?
 One more possibility: Is the monster really tight with the librarian who Hopper ghosted in season 1?
 Maybe it simply will not let the Chief get away with this move.

 3. What other monsters does the Upside Down have in store?